Friday, April 13, 2018

 Ridin' the Ditch: Vero Beach to Daytona

-Silly Rabbit.
+(Silly Rabbit?
 You may well ask?
 This (boat) name seemed appropriate given we’d arrived at Halifax Harbor Marina on Easter Monday.
 Also, in our attempt to get to Daytona the day before, we hit mud at New Smyrna Beach – not once, but twice… Just a couple of dumb bunnies.
-But not let’s get ahead of ourselves.
+But not let’s get ahead of ourselves.)

 View over Vero Beach Marina (from a bus window)

-Vero Beach was a lovely spot.
+Vero Beach is a lovely spot.
 Warm, friendly and very well protected.
 Ever so briefly, we finally caught sight of the elusive manatee.
 Ever so reluctantly then, we let the mooring line slip off and motored north in less than promising weather.
-Near Melbourne, GS threatened to take photos of the Cap’n against gray, threating skies.
+Near Melbourne, GS threatened to take photos of the Cap’n against grey, threatening skies.
 (A Melbourne weather joke of course!)
-This stretch of the ICW follows the Indian River, as wide as a lake, with much of it shallow except for the charted channel that guided us; red to the left and green to the right.
+This stretch of the ICW follows the Indian River, as wide as a lake, with much of it very shallow except for the charted channel that guided us; red to the left and green to the right.
 Don’t step outside the lines or the mud will find you.
 At this point too, it becomes more remote, rural even, although it’s often hard to tell what level of settlement hides behind miles and miles of swampy marshes.

 We anchored for the night with fellow travellers at a popular spot near the town of Coco.
 The barrier island opposite is home of Cape Canaveral, NASA and to a myriad of spectacular, history making space launches.
 Sadly, we’d missed one by only a few days.
 We bypassed Titusville** cautiously crossing the Indian River into the unhappily named Mosquito Lagoon.
 The Haulover Canal gave us plenty of opportunity to manatee-spot.
 Floating mounds of globular jelly, with the occasional splash of a black, paddle-shaped tail, was the best we were going to get from these shy, sensitive creatures.
 Beyond the Lagoon, the river became hemmed in by marshy islands and cedar swamps.
 The fishing must be good as this area seemed a very popular spot for caravan parks (to use an Australian term), boat ramps and wildlife, including alligators.

 No hurricane damage here...
+See those beady eyes watching us?

 At last, our planned New Smyrna Beach anchorage came into sight, full of abandoned hurricane damaged hulks.
 As it was early, the day overcast and uninviting anyway, we made a snap decision to carry on the 14 miles to Daytona.
 Forgetting of course, that it was low tide.
 Red 34 saw to our undoing.
 Somehow in 4’ of water, and with lots of bow thrusting, an intense Cap’n moved WJ3 back into deeper water – well, enough to float us!
 As we moved off, another couple of sailboats charged by.
 The Cap’n warned them, but somehow, they both made it through.
 “Let’s follow them!” proved a ruinous decision – we ended back on that shoal.
 Luckily, having provided much entertainment for the drinkers at the Yacht Club/Marina, we pulled off and slunk back to the anchorage.